Lix08/CSA-MP3-Pd5/frq-solutions/Q2/README.md

 - Creating an output statement to show the current standing of the game

 ## Stryggles with this question...
+- I am not sure how many constructs are needed
+- how to swich team
+- print out the active team

 ## Prior expereiences that helped...
+- i have done similar questions in the class but i forgotte them

 ## What I leraned by doing this question...
+-i leraned how to team score after game